Copy Machine Call: Phone Scam Overview

 If you feel like you have been contacted by a copy machine scammer, report them to the Federal Trade Commission.
 At the end of 2015, the FTC stopped Liberty Supply Co. (aka Omni Services) from their fraudulent practices.
 The company allegedly stole millions from small businesses and charities in an office supply scam.

-If you're unsure about whether or not you've been targeted by an office supply scam, you can research the phone number that called you in a reverse phone lookup directory, like CallerSmart's.
+If you're unsure about whether or not you've been targeted by an office supply scam, you can research the phone number that called you in a reverse phone lookup, like CallerSmart's.
 Chances are that if a scammer is trying to target people, you will not be the only one and there will be other experiences like yours documented online.
+If your business uses iPhones, be sure to download our caller ID app for iPhone.